monarch-initiative/monarch-ingest/neo4j/README.md

 ## HTTPS/SSL Wrapping of the Neo4j Server Instance

-See the [online Neo4j SSL encryption docs](https://neo4j.com/docs/operations-manual/current/docker/security/) for details.
+See the [online Neo4j SSL encryption docs](https://neo4j.com/docs/operations-manual/current/docker/security/) for full details.

 The steps are essentially as follows: